Who Want the Smoke?

 "Who Want the Smoke?" is a song by American rapper Lil Yachty featuring fellow American rappers Cardi B and Offset.
-Written alongside producer Tay Keith, it was released on July 6, 2018, as the lead single from Yachty's third studio album Nuthin' 2 Prove.
+Written alongside producer Tay Keith, it was released on July 6, 2018, as the only single from Yachty's third studio album Nuthin' 2 Prove.
 The track was certified gold by the Recording Industry Association of America (RIAA).

 Background and release

 The track was teased on March 29, 2018, by Lil Yachty.
 It was speculated that BlocBoy JB had a verse on the song, but he turned out only supplying the adlibs on the track.
 Yachty announced the single the day before its release in the United States.
 The track was released on July 5, 2018, in select international markets, and was released in the US on July 6.

 Yachty previously collaborated with Offset on the tracks "Mickey", "Baby Daddy", and more, with the first two being tracks on Yachty's second studio album Lil Boat 2.